Life at the Beach

 This gregarious species enjoys social contact with other members of his flock and will gravitate to locations where friends and families may be found.
-Other possible landmarks for this group: ice cream stand, volleyball net, kites.
+Other possible landmarks for this group: ice cream stand, volleyball net and kites.
 Preferred beach locations: Northumberland, Panmure Island and Argyle Shore provincial parks.

 The Beach Lover

 We have reason to believe that many of those people who successfully found companions in the personal ads take their "long walks on the beach" in Prince Edward Island.
-For this category, weather is not a factor, and pairs of beach lovers may be spotted hand in hand in all kinds of atmospheric conditions.
-Preferred shorelines often located near cottages and inns equipped with fireplace.
-Beach lovers love: the Greenwich Dunes Trail in PEI National Park, Cabot Beach, Campbell's Cove and Cedar Dunes.
+For this category, weather is not a factor and pairs of beach lovers may be spotted hand-in-hand in all kinds of weather conditions.
+Preferred shorelines often located near cottages and inns equipped with cozy fireplaces: the Greenwich Dunes Trail in PEI National Park, Cabot Beach, Campbell's Cove and Cedar Dunes.

 The Multi-generational Beach Goer

 This clan loves the red and pink sands of the Island's south shore where all shapes and sizes are found wading in the quiet, shallow water that is warm as bath water.
 Many members of this group are treasure seekers, finding snails, starfish, minnows and shells of all kinds.
 Best family beaches: Tea Hill, Chelton Beach, PEI National Park, Northumberland, Red Point and Argyle Shore.

 The Clam Digger

 Equipped with a bucket and shovel, the clam digger is looking for a delicious snack of steamed soft-shell bar clams or quahaugs.
 This group chases squirting holes all over the low-tide shore, capturing the delicious Island shellfish.